bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 #### version 10 (***Jay Hannah***)

-<span id="JH"></span>Here's an alternate to version 5.
+Here's an alternate to version 5.
 I think versions 5 and 10 are the only ones that use iterators, which is mandatory for extremely large sets so you don't waste / run out of memory.
 Using arrays "every possible DNA strand of lengths 1 to 14 would require 5GB of memory"!
-In contrast, iterators consume only a trivial amount of memory. --[Jhannah](User:Jhannah "wikilink") 13:56, 20 February 2009 (UTC)
+In contrast, iterators consume only a trivial amount of memory. --Jhannah 13:56, 20 February 2009 (UTC)

 ```perl
 =head2 gen_permutate